jiahaoxiang2000/sbox-bgc/readme.md

 Utilize the SMT, also known as a constraint solver, to decipher the s-box, a component used in cryptography.

+## How to Work with Bitwuzla and STP

+> For the history of the project, the final solver used the [stp](https://github.com/stp/stp).
+Here, we use _Bitwuzla_ to construct the SMT problem, then use _STP_ to solve it, as Bitwuzla is a more modern and efficient solver for problem construction.

+So we first use _Bitwuzla_ to construct the SMT problem, then use _STP_ to solve it.

 ## Environment

+### Bitwuzla Installation

 For Bitwuzla, a detailed installation guide can be found at the [installation page](https://bitwuzla.github.io/docs/install.html).